 52. Go on a girl’s night out

-Once all the bars and entertainment venues fully reopen, we say gather up the girls and hit the town in your highest heels and brightest lippy: bubbles, dancing and gossip are critical to a woman’s long term good health.
+Gather up the girls and hit the town in your highest heels and brightest lippy: bubbles, dancing and gossip are critical to a woman’s long-term good health.
 Self-care for mums, SORTED.

 53. Dust off your passport